Permissioning Knowledge in Guru

 Applying folder permissions

-- Open the Collection and click on the folder.
+- Open the Collection and select the folder.

 - Click the vertical ellipsis (︙) and select Edit permissions.